GaganKumarSingh-Dev/GPT_Clone_using_mistral/README.md

-Certainly!
-Below is the README.md file content for your GitHub project:

----

 # GPT Clone using Mistral

 This project demonstrates how to create a conversational interface using the Mistral language model.
 Mistral is a powerful tool for generating human-like text responses based on given prompts.